 Why do arts matter?
-Over the coming months, we will be asking staff, students and alumni this question, sharing their stories of learning and research, and shining a spotlight on the Faculty of Arts.
+We will be asking staff, students and alumni this question, sharing their stories of learning and research, and shining a spotlight on the Faculty of Arts at Bristol.

 What would a world without the arts and humanities be like?
 Without music, drama, literature, history, the visual arts?
 The arts and humanities give us the tools to learn about other cultures, other people, other ideas.
 They help us to understand who we are and where we come from.
 They also give us ways to appreciate and value things that we don't understand.